Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ---------------
 **Multiplayer over internet**

-In order to play over internet, we need to have a built executable that is shared between all players.
+To play over internet, we need to build an executable that is shared between all players.
 See the previous section.

 It is possible to connect between multiple instances of the same executable OR between executables and the editor that produced said executable.